Strange Voices: Plot

 Nicole is upset to find out that her parents are constantly arguing over the way she should be treated.
-Meanwhile, Lisa feels neglected by their parents and blames Nicole for acting the way she does only to get attention.
-After a few other outbursts, including destroying items with a knife and starting a small kitchen fire, Lynn sends her to a mental institution.
+Meanwhile, Lisa feels neglected by their parents and says that she believes Nicole acts the way she does only to get attention.
+After a few more outbursts, destroying items with a knife and starting a small kitchen fire, Lynn sends Nicole to a mental institution.
 Dave is opposed to this, feeling that he is abandoning his daughter.
 Nicole stills refuses to take pills, telling her psychiatrist that she would rather feel confused than to feel nothing at all.
 One night, she escapes from the institution and is nowhere to be found.
 During his search for her, Dave blames himself for what happened to her.

 After two weeks without a trace of her, Nicole is arrested for having eaten at a diner without paying.
 She is questioned, but initially can't remember who she is.
 Lynn and Lisa finally pick Nicole up and take her home, but Dave refuses to talk to her and when Lynn confronts him about it, he responds that she is too sick to notice anyway.
-Meanwhile, Lisa is admitted to Rochester University, but she decides not to go, much to the distress of Lynn.
-When Lynn confronts her, Lisa admits that she is afraid that she may turn out the same way as Nicole, but Lynn assures her that that is not a possibility.
+Meanwhile, Lisa is admitted to university, but she decides not to go, much to the distress of Lynn.
+When Lynn confronts her, Lisa admits that she is afraid that she may turn out the same way as Nicole, but Lynn assures her that that is not a likely possibility.
 In the end, Nicole tries to commit suicide by an overdose.
-She recovers and builds up a bond with her father again, and Lynn and Dave finally decide to work together as well to help Nicole.
+She recovers and rebuilds her bond with her father, and Lynn and Dave finally decide to work together to help Nicole find a meaningful life.